Should You Get a Shetland Sheepdog? [A.K.A – The Adorable Sheltie]

 A Small Dog with a Big Personality

 The Sheltie is incredibly receptive to training and is capable of learning well beyond the basic sit and stay.
 Adept at agility training and competition, the Sheltie is also well suited as a therapy dog.

 This intelligent little dog was bred for work and is full of energy.
 Though at home on the farm herding livestock, the Sheltie is also great for urban environments provided they are given a good walk and some mental stimulation.

 The Physical Attributes of the Shetland Sheepdog

 This petite pup very closely resembles the standard Collie.
 The breed standard, as described by the AKC, requires the height to be between 13 and 16 inches when measured at the shoulder with a long, rough outercoat and a soft undercoat.

 However, eight other color combinations have been registered by the AKC.
 Brindle coloring or more than fifty percent white in the coat would effectively eliminate a Sheltie from competition.

 Eye color is also important to the success of a competition Sheltie.
 Blue eyes or one brown and one blue eye are allowed only for blue merle breeds.
 All other color combinations must have dark brown eyes to avoid disqualification or point deductions.

 Like the standard collie, the Sheltie has a prominent mane and tail.
 Point deductions would result from a coat that was short and smooth or any areas of curly or wavy fur.

-Caring For Your Sheltie
+Caring for Your Sheltie

 Grooming your Sheltie can seem daunting considering their substantial amount of fur.
-The main concern for these little guys is mats in the coat, but regular brushing can minimize matting and shedding.
+The main concern for these little guys is matting in their coat, but regular brushing can minimize matting and shedding.

 Note: Shaving is not recommended unless required to treat a significant skin condition.
 In fact, shaving the coat of certain breeds is known to negatively impact the skin health of the dog.

-The Brushing technique is also critical to ensure that loose fur is also removed from the undercoat as well as the top coat.
+The Brushing technique is also critical to ensure that loose fur is also removed from the undercoat as well as the topcoat.
 To make sure your Sheltie is sufficiently groomed, it is necessary to master line brushing (check out the video below).

-Line Brushing: Have your dog lay on his side.
+Have your dog lay on his side.
 Using a pin brush or rake, part the coat lengthwise down the body at either side of the spine.
-Mist the coat and brush against direction of hair growth, or towards the head.
+Mist the coat and brush against the direction of hair growth, or towards the head.
 Repeat these steps moving in small sections down both sides of the dog.

 Pro Tip: Bathe your Sheltie every 6-8 weeks to maintain optimal skin and coat health.
 To help combat mats in the fur, dust with baby powder and work through with a metal comb.